motherjones/us-color-coded-map/README.md

 }

-REMEMBER: Since the states are svg paths, use "fill" instead of "background", and "stroke" instead of "border".
+Since the states are svg paths, use "fill" instead of "background", and "stroke" instead of "border".

 Beyond that, the important parts are :